-22 May What is Bro?
+22 May What is Zeek [Bro IDS]?
 And Why IDS Doesn’t Effectively Describe It [Overview and Resources]

-What is Bro?
-Bro is an open source software framework for analyzing network traffic that is most commonly used to detect behavioral anomalies on a network for cybersecurity purposes.
+What is Zeek?
+Zeek, formerly known as Bro, is an open source software framework for analyzing network traffic that is most commonly used to detect behavioral anomalies on a network for cybersecurity purposes.

-Bro provides capabilities that are similar to network intrusion detection systems (IDS), however, thinking about Bro exclusively as an IDS doesn’t effectively describe the breadth of its capabilities.
-This is because Bro enables security operations centers (SOC) to do much more – including performing incident response, forensics, file extraction, and hashing among other capabilities.
+Zeek provides capabilities that are similar to network intrusion detection systems (IDS), however, thinking about Zeek exclusively as an IDS doesn’t effectively describe the breadth of its capabilities.
+This is because Zeek enables security operations centers (SOC) to do much more – including performing incident response, forensics, file extraction, and hashing among other capabilities.

 1) Converts data about network traffic into higher level events; and

 2) Provides a script interpreter – a robust programming language – which is used to interact with events and understand what those events mean in terms of network security.